Employment opportunities at the Prison Policy Initiative

 We will be reviewing applications and scheduling interviews on a weekly basis starting in September 2020.
 We anticipate doing a phone screen with the Executive Director, an interview by Skype with other staff members and then an in-person interview.
 The position will be filled when the right candidate applies.

 Please allow us to keep our daily focus on improving the criminal justice system by refraining from writing or calling the office to check on the status of your application.
-We'll keep the job page at https://www.prisonpolicy.org/jobs.html up to date with the status of our candidate search.
+We’ll keep our careers page at https://www.prisonpolicy.org/jobs.html up to date with the status of our candidate search.

 Status of our search

-We began accepting applications in May 2020 and will begin reviewing applications in September 2020.
+We began accepting applications in May 2020 and began reviewing applications in September 2020.
+The position will be open until filled.